Frequently Asked Questions

 Q: I conduct biological research.
 Can I autoclave the PDMS micro stamps?

-Q: What is the difference between micro stamps in PDMS and Urethane rubber?
+Q: What is the difference between PDMS and Urethane rubber?

 A: PDMS is more resilient to harsh chemicals than Urethane rubber is.
 Many liquids wet Urethane rubber better than they wet PDMS.